 Before filing for bankruptcy, you want to know whether you can keep valuable property—especially your home.
 If you qualify to use Florida's homestead exemption, you'll be able to protect all of the equity in your house.
 In this article, we'll explain:

 For more information, read How Bankruptcy Works in Florida.
 Not only does it explain the process, but you'll find helpful checklists and a link to an interactive bankruptcy quiz.
 Or, for a comprehensive bankruptcy guide, try What You Need to Know to File for Bankruptcy.

 Florida has one of the most generous homestead exemptions found in any state.
 Under the Florida exemption system, homeowners may exempt an unlimited amount of value in their home or other property covered by the homestead exemption.
 However, the property cannot be larger than half an acre in a municipality or 160 acres elsewhere.

 Florida's homestead exemption is found in the Florida Constitution Article 10 § 4 and the Florida state statutes at Florida Statutes Annotated § 222.01 through § 222.05.
-To learn how to find state statutes, check out Nolo’s Laws and Legal Research area.